jedisct1/libsodium.js/README.md

 build it, test it, build the wrapper, and create the modules and minified distribution files.

+Alternatively, if you have `docker` installed, you can run the `docker-make.sh` which will do all of the above in a container.

 ## Authors

 Built by Ahmad Ben Mrad, Frank Denis and Ryan Lester.